-With the pass of time refugees/migrants need to be fully involved into the structures and mechanisms for delivering democratic values.
+With the pass of time refugees/migrants need to be fully involved into the structures and mechanisms of the new society for becoming a truly democratic society.

 Is a must to create the correct framework without loosing the own cultural identity of the refugees/migrants, allowing a new-diverse-special culture that welcome a new environment and a new wave of relations at all levels.